AMP8 began on 1st April 2025, what does this mean for water companies and whats changed?

 We are at the forefront of sustainable world-leading critical power solutions, and with years of experience in the water industry, we have a range of solutions tailored to the industry needs.

 At Dale Power Solutions, our offering extends beyond product supply to include complete engineering, procurement, and construction support, guiding customers through every stage of their asset life-cycle management.
 From feasibility studies and system design to procurement, manufacture, installation, commissioning, ongoing management, and proactive and reactive service and maintenance.
+Our experience in Utilities and Renewables makes us the ideal partner for any business in the water industry.

 We build strong, long-term customer relationships based on shared values and objectives.